 ts) container for its files.
 If a content provider uses both MPEG-DASH and HLS, then they need to store a copy of their videos in both

 ts file formats.

 Now, let’s add the DRM encryption problem to it.
-If our three hypothetical DRM providers use three different encryption standards, then a content providers needs to store
+If our three hypothetical DRM providers use three different encryption standards, then the content providers needs to store

 2 * 3 … six copies of each video!
 What a waste of storage space!!